Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Abstract

 \section{Abstract}

 $\rm{SO}(3)$-equivariant networks are the dominant models for machine learning interatomic potentials (MLIPs).
 The key operation of such networks is the Clebsch-Gordan (CG) tensor product, which is computationally expensive.
-To accelerate the computation, we develop tensor decomposition networks (TDNs) as a class of approximately equivariant networks whose CG tensor products are replaced by low-rank tensor decompositions, such as the CANDECOMP/PARAFAC (CP) decomposition.
+To accelerate the computation, we develop tensor decomposition networks (TDNs) as a class of approximately equivariant networks in which CG tensor products are replaced by low-rank tensor decompositions, such as the CANDECOMP/PARAFAC (CP) decomposition.
 With the CP decomposition, we prove (i) a uniform bound on the induced error of $\rm{SO}(3)$-equivariance, and (ii) the universality of approximating any equivariant bilinear map.
-To further reduce the number of parameters, we propose path-weight sharing that ties all multiplicity-space weights across the $\mathcal{O}(L^3)$ CG paths into a single path without compromising equivariance, where $L$ is the maximum angular degree.
+To further reduce the number of parameters, we propose path-weight sharing that ties all multiplicity-space weights across the $\mathcal{O}(L^3)$ CG paths into a single shared parameter set without compromising equivariance, where $L$ is the maximum angular degree.
 The resulting layer acts as a plug-and-play replacement for tensor products in existing networks, and the computational complexity of tensor products is reduced from $\mathcal{O}(L^6)$ to $\mathcal{O}(L^4)$.
 We evaluate TDNs on PubChemQCR, a newly curated molecular relaxation dataset containing 105 million DFT-calculated snapshots.
 We also use existing datasets, including OC20, and OC22.
 Results show that TDNs achieve competitive performance with dramatic speedup in computations.
+Our code is publicly available as part of the AIRS library (\href{https://github.com/divelab/AIRS}{https://github.com/divelab/AIRS/}).